 Through answering these questions, you can build your confidence concerning your transferable skills and career accomplishments.
 Use these discoveries to apply to your new career in the field of education in your resume and a job interview.

-Results of uncovering your responses from the above statements can be used to write vital accomplishments to include in the job history section of your resume.
+The results of uncovering your responses from the above statements can be used to write vital accomplishments to include in your resume’s job history section.
 Taking the time to identify your transferable skills can help convince potential school district representatives you have what is needed to do extremely well in your new career in education.
-Including career achievements in your resume will help to create a highly useful career change resume for your job search.
+Including your resume’s career achievements will help create a beneficial career change resume for your job search.

 Do you need help to make the transition from your current career to teaching successfully?